-A clump-forming perennial that doesn't have dense foliage, the Mexican hat plant is typically grown in groups and is ideal for meadow, cottage and wildflower gardens.
-With their upright growth habit and height, which can reach up to three feet, Ratibida columnifera are also a great choice for planting at the back of borders in sunny gardens.
+A clump-forming perennial that doesn't have dense foliage, the Mexican hat plant is typically grown in groups and is ideal for meadow, cottage, and wildflower gardens.
+They have an upright growth habit and grow up to 3 feet in height.
+Ratibida columnifera is an excellent choice for planting at the back of borders in sunny gardens.

 |Botanical Name||Ratibida columnifera|

 |Mature Size||Up to 3 ft. tall, 18 in. wide|

 |Soil pH||Neutral, alkaline|

 |Hardiness Zones||4 to 9, USDA|

 One of the biggest draws of this easy-to-care-for plant is its drought tolerance.
 It isn't particular about the type of soil it grows in and will naturalize readily.
 Unfortunately, it self-seeds so freely that it can be rather aggressive, and you should consider what else you plant it with as it can choke out weaker plants.
 Mexican hat plant won't flower until its second year.
 Another plus point, Ratibida columnifera is virtually pest and disease-free.

 As a native Mexican plant, the Ratibida columnifera thrives in full sun.
 It can tolerate light shade, but the more sun this plant receives, the more abundant and long-lasting the bloom season will be.